-If someone in your life ever has a micro preemie and you’re trying to think of ways you can help them out, let me tell you: food.
+If someone in your life has a baby and you’re trying to think of ways you can help them out, let me tell you: food.
 Bring.
 Them.
 Food.
 They’re not going to want to cook.
-They’re going to be tired of hospital cafeteria food and they’re going to crave home cooking.
+They’re going to crave home cooking.
 We live near a restaurant that sells freezer meals which were kindly gifted to us by a few friends and I so looked forward to those because they tasted like something I’d make for my family.
-Eating those meals felt like a little slice of normalcy in the midst of a very abnormal existence.
 Also: when you’ve got so much on your mind, not having to think about dinner is a blessing.

 This mushroom pasta sauce found its way into many of our meals too.
 A few nights, we had it with pasta.
 I spooned it over polenta and baked it with veggies and cheese.
 We used it as sauce for pizzas made with frozen crusts.
 I’ve got a little bit left, just enough to ladle over frozen meatballs tucked into Italian bread to make meatless meatball subs.

 Whether you’re cooking for a NICU family, new parents, or simply yourself, this is the perfect kind of recipe to make and freeze.
 It holds up well in the freezer and can be used in countless ways.
 And if you’re looking for other ideas?
 Here are some more freezer-friendly meals to make and eat later.

 - 3 tablespoons olive oil

 - 1 medium yellow onion diced